proafxin/nosql-to-sql/README.md

 # NoSQL to SQL conversion

-Check `driver` notebook for an example usage.
+Check `driver-flattening` notebook inside `flattener` directory for an example usage.